 Ans.
 The unique key is the same as primary with the difference being the existence of null.
 The unique key field allows one value as a NULL value.

 Ans.
 A database object which helps in manipulating data row by row representing a result set is called a cursor.

 Q16.
 What are the different types of cursors?
 Define

-Static: doesn’t reflect changes while scrolling and works on recording of snapshot.
+- Static: doesn’t reflect changes while scrolling and works on the recording of a snapshot.

 Ans.
 A query contained by a query is called sub-query.

 Ans.
 The views are virtual tables.
 Unlike Tables that contain data, views simply contain queries that dynamically retrieve data when used.